 Improving High-Resolution Offshore Wind Resource Assessment and Forecasts Using Observations in the MA/RI Lease Areas

-Department of Energy (DOE) Wind Forecast Improvement Project III (WFIP-3). co-PI: H. Seo (UH/WHOI).
-Lead PI: Dr. Anthony Kirincich (WHOI)
+DOE Wind Forecast Improvement Project III (WFIP-3): Lead PI: Dr. Anthony Kirincich (WHOI), co-PI Seo

 This is a comprehensive observational and modeling study of the coupled atmospheric and oceanic boundary layers that will dramatically improve offshore windresource measurement and modeling science.
 Focusing on physical processes relevant to all U.S. offshore wind energy areas via observations of the Northeast U.S. outer continental shelf, this effort will increase our understanding of the coupled atmosphere-ocean system in wind energy areas as well as improve our ability to reliably predict boundary layer winds and properties critical for industry-specific resource assessment, load analyses, and design criteria.